y2bd/oldblog/source/_posts/2013-08-16-fixing-alignment-issues-with-datatemplateselector.markdown

 I tried adjusting margins, hardcoding widths, `HorizontalAlignment=Stretch` *everything*, and either it wouldn't work, or it would make things even worse.

 After a lot of vague googling (what exactly would you call this problem?
 I honestly had no idea), I arrove at the correct solution.
-My `EntryItemTemplateSelector`, inheriting from `ContentControl`, has a new property named `HorizontalControlAlignment`, which [sets the alignment of the control's *content* rather than the control itself](http://msdn.microsoft.com/en-us/library/system.windows.controls.control.horizontalcontentalignment.aspx).
+My `EntryItemTemplateSelector`, inheriting from `ContentControl`, has a new property named `HorizontalContentAlignment`, which [sets the alignment of the control's *content* rather than the control itself](http://msdn.microsoft.com/en-us/library/system.windows.controls.control.horizontalcontentalignment.aspx).
 So all you have to do then is

 {% codeblock lang:xml %}
 <sel:EntryItemTemplateSelector HorizontalContentAlignment="Stretch">